Denis Leary: Leary Firefighters Foundation

 On December 3, 1999, six firefighters from Leary's hometown of Worcester were killed in the Worcester Cold Storage Warehouse fire.
-Among the dead were Leary's cousin Jerry Lucey and his close childhood friend, Lt.
+Among the dead were Leary's cousin Jerry Lucey, as well as Leary's close childhood friend, Lt.
 Tommy Spencer.
 In response, the comedian founded the Leary Firefighters Foundation.
 Since its creation in the year 2000, the foundation has distributed over $2.5 million (USD) to fire departments in the Worcester, Boston and New York City areas for equipment, training materials, new vehicles and new facilities.
 Leary won $125,000 for the foundation on the game show Who Wants to Be a Millionaire.
-He had close ties with WAAF, which in 2000 released the station album Survive This!.
-Part of the proceeds from this album were donated to the Leary Firefighters Foundation.

 A separate fund run by Leary's foundation, the Fund for New York's Bravest, has distributed over $2 million to the families of the 343 firemen killed in the September 11 attacks in 2001, in addition to providing funding for necessities such as a new mobile command center, first-responder training, and a high-rise simulator for the New York City Fire Department's training campus.
 As the foundation's president, Leary has been active in all of the fundraising.
 In the aftermath of Hurricane Katrina in New Orleans, Leary donated over a dozen boats to the New Orleans Fire Department to aid in rescue efforts in future disasters.
 The foundation also rebuilt entire NOLA firehouses.